 There is a humility that comes with ignorance.
 You may want to ask, what is ignorance?
 Well, the English dictionary defines ignorance as, ‘lack of knowledge or information.’
 It is my well-considered opinion that those, who are truly aware of their ignorance about a subject matter, approach it with a high dose of humility.
 Imagine how we obey every instruction when we travel by air.
-The passengers are educated on how to fly an aeroplane so we follow every instruction with humility and we are never ashamed of our ignorance.
+The passengers are not educated on how to fly an aeroplane so we follow every instruction with humility and we are never ashamed of our ignorance.

-Ignorance is an instigator of a hunger seeking information.
+Ignorance is an instigator of a hunger to seek information.
 However, the challenge is that those who pass information also pass error or misinformation.
 It is therefore the responsibility of those who receive information to filter and process it before accepting it.
 So how does one process information?
 It is by engaging the force of curiosity to keep asking question and pass our findings through the acid test of the universal principles, which God created to govern the affairs of this world.

 For example, God does not give any human being dominion over another human being, including the children under him/her as primary and secondary caregivers.
 Therefore any information, which encourages a person to dominate another is against the creation intention of God.
 It is from this idea of domination that dehumanization proceeds.
 This dehumanization include physical, emotional and sexual.
 What God gives us over a fellow human being, particularly as primary and secondary caregivers is authority.
 What is authority?
 According to Wikipedia, ‘authority derives from the Latin word auctoritas’ and according to the English Dictionary, ‘it is the power or right to give orders, make decisions, and enforce obedience.’